 Our purebred cattle operation is based in the White River Valley, at an elevation of 6,500 feet.
 A five and half month feeding season (requiring 2.5 T of hay per mother cow) is the norm due to our snow and cold.
 To thrive in this environment, cattle must be hardy, efficient and easy fleshing.
 Additionally, our bulls have been PAP tested by Dr. Tim Holt, DVM, of Colorado State University, since 1992.
 For the last four years we’ve PAP tested all our replacement heifers as well.

 Strang Hereford and Angus cattle will thrive in a wide variety of environments.
 They have been successfully tested in Alberta, Canada; Alabama, Arizona, Arkansas, Florida, Idaho, Kansas, Montana, New Mexico, Mississippi, Kansas, Nebraska, Ohio, Oregon, Pennsylvania, Texas, Utah and Wyoming, as well as all parts of Colorado.

 Ours is a family enterprise and we have been in the Hereford business for 59 years.
 30 years ago we added a registered Black Angus program.
 Our four daughters, Mary, Ellen, Lisa and Sarah were pivotal to the ranch growing up and through their college years and when ever possible since.
 Today, Lisa and Tom Walsh and their family moved to their own place in ’21 after 25 years on the home ranch.
 They continue to help out regularly.

 Strang Herefords is enjoying its 61st year in business.
 Bart started with 10 registered heifers in 1961 from which he bred a productive and line-bred cow herd.
 As a true breeder of livestock, he kept pace with the breed’s genetic improvements.
 We reap the benefit of his life’s work today.

-Our outcross genetics are delivering high performing bulls from these foundation cows with smaller birth weights, increased maternal and carcass traits.
-We continue to emphasize structural correctness, muscle, good udders with small teats, milking and easy fleshing ability and eye pigment.
+Our current gene pool is delivering rugged and high performing bulls from these foundation cows with smaller birth weights, increased maternal and carcass traits.
+We continue to emphasize fertility, structural correctness, muscle, good udders with small teats, milking and easy fleshing ability and eye pigment.